-I think the court did a smart thing and let the case go to verdict before kicking the verdict.
+I think the court did a smart thing and let the case go to a verdict before kicking the verdict.
 I don’t like the ruling and, as you will see, the Maryland Court of Special Appeals did not either.
 But you do both parties a disservice by dismissing the case and making them try it all over again if you get it wrong.
-Here, the judge gets is wrong but it all works out from a judicial economy standpoint because this case was getting appealed either way.
+Here, the judge gets it wrong, but it all works out from a judicial economy standpoint because this case was getting appealed either way.

 The Court of Special Appeals took up three questions on this malpractice appeal.
 First, did the circuit court err in denying GBMC’s motion to dismiss for failure to file a legally sufficient report from a qualified expert?
 Second, did the circuit court err in granting the defendant’s motion for JNOV based on insufficient causation evidence?
 Finally, did the circuit court err in denying GBMC’s motions for judgment based on insufficient evidence?

 The second issue is one of whether there was sufficient evidence of causation.
-To prove causation in a medical malpractice action in Maryland, an expert must show within a reasonable degree of probability that the breach in the standard of care resulted in plaintiff’s harm.
+To prove causation in a medical malpractice action in Maryland, an expert must show within a reasonable probability that the breach in the standard of care resulted in the plaintiff’s harm.
 Under Maryland law, this threshold of evidence is met when there is more evidence in favor of causation than against it.

 Here the court found that Plaintiff’s expert witness did, in fact, provide sufficient evidence of causation.
 The court assumed, as it must, that Plaintiff’s evidence was accurate and found that it was reasonable to infer from expert testimony that the hospital’s actions contributed to the ultimate injury.
-The finding on this point is pretty fact specific so read the opinion to appreciate the details.
-But, in sum, the court found that juries can read between the lines just a little bit in reaching the conclusions they did.
+The finding on this point is pretty fact-specific so read the opinion to appreciate the details.
+But, in sum, the court found that juries can read between the lines just a bit in reaching the conclusions they did.

 The last issue addresses the standard for granting a motion for judgment.
 GBMC claims that there was insufficient evidence that a nurse was negligent because she was not the person who sent the Plaintiff to urgent care rather than the emergency room.
 The CSA did not agree with this argument because that same nurse acknowledged her signature on the triage assessment form.
 The court found this to be tantamount to sending the Plaintiff in the wrong direction.
-Which, of course, it is.
+Which it is.
 The court thankfully lets common sense carry the day.